 Barbara “Babe” Paley was born on July 5, 1915, and although she was a socialite growing up, she rose to fame when she married CBS founder William S. Paley.
 Babe Haley was famously part of Truman Capote’s group of “swans” – the most glamorous women of their day.
 These “swans” also included names such as Gloria Guinness and Lee Radziwell (Jackie Kennedy’s sister).

 Paley’s biggest scandal came after Truman Capote published his short story, La Côte Basque in 1975, which revealed the secrets of New York’s high society members.
 Babe Paley, who was considered to be Capote’s most beloved Swan, suffered the most from the tell-all.

-La Côte Basque tells the story of a one night stand that occurred between William S. Paley and an unnamed woman, but it it believed the be based on Nelson Rockefeller’s second wife Mary.
+La Côte Basque tells the story of a one-night stand that occurred between William S. Paley and an unnamed woman, but it is believed the be based on Nelson Rockefeller’s second wife Mary.
 After reading this story about her husband, Babe was heartbroken and mortified.
 She was also seriously ill with terminal cancer at the time of the publishing, and dropped Truman from her life.
 She would never speak to him again, and passed away in 1978.

 5. Zsa Zsa Gabor

 Although not born into wealth, Zsa Zsa Gabor rose through the ranks of American society, becoming famous just for being her.
 She married hotel magnate Conrad Hilton in April 1942, but they later divorced in 1947.
 She would marry a total of nine times in her lifetime.